 Twitch streaming has become quite popular over the last few years and many even found a way to turn this fun hobby into a job.

-So, if you are thinking of pursuing this type of career, you will need good software.
+So, if you are thinking of pursuing this type of career, you will need the best streaming software.

 As a beginner and amateur streamer, you probably don’t have so much money you can invest in the new equipment.

-So, before I start talking about good streaming software, I would like to briefly discuss some of the equipment requirements.
+So, before I start talking about the best streaming software, I would like to briefly discuss some of the equipment requirements.

-One thing that will impact the software performance and quality of the live stream is a processor.
+One thing that will impact the live streaming software performance and quality of the live stream is a processor.

 Advanced Micro Devices or a shorter AMD, processing unit is a great choice.